 Building only best guns, Henry Atkin inherited the use of the “Beesley” self-opening action from Purdey.

 This action was improved upon by Atkin with the inclusion of a better ejection system and became known as the 1909 model.

-It was on this action that in 1947, which Atkin built a lightweight model version, much admired by Gough Thomas for its handling reliability and exceptional quality.
+It was on this action that in 1947 Atkin built a lightweight model version, much admired by Gough Thomas for its handling, reliability and exceptional quality.
 Gough himself taking delivery of one of these models - “Kell” engraved in

 Share this page:

 Page last modified: 11 August 2017 at 17:38